 Why is it that workers are interested in more automation?
 The reality of the workplace today is that it is more demanding than ever.
 Stress levels and workloads are on the rise in the UK (69 percent and 59 percent, respectively, say they have increased) and workers have less time to spend outside of work (56 percent say time spent at home has decreased), which undoubtedly has a negative effect on workplace morale.

-In an economy where businesses are increasingly required to work faster and smarter, automation becomes the key to competitive advantage.
+In an economy where businesses are increasingly required to work faster and smarter, professional services automation software becomes the key to competitive advantage.
 Our research finds that nearly half of UK employees claim they could get between 25 and 50 percent more work done if technology takes on repetitive tasks.

 Given the ability to gain “extra” time in their workday, people say they can focus more on creative work and listening to customers.